ziotom78/raytracing_course/language-comparison.md

     and the source code is available online:
     [github.com/immuni-app/immuni-app-android](https://github.com/immuni-app/immuni-app-android)

-Kotlin was developed by JetBrains, a Russian company that offers several advanced IDEs like CLion (C++ and Rust), PyCharm (Python), IntelliJ IDEA (Java/Kotlin), etc. For this reason, JetBrains provides an IDE with stellar support for Kotlin through IntelliJ IDEA.
+Kotlin was developed by JetBrains, a company that offers several advanced IDEs like CLion (C++ and Rust), PyCharm (Python), IntelliJ IDEA (Java/Kotlin), etc. For this reason, JetBrains provides an IDE with stellar support for Kotlin through IntelliJ IDEA.
 If you pick Kotlin, you should install IDEA and do not look for anything else.

 Here is a possible implementation for the `Vec` class, which implements a 3D vector: